How to Clean Weber Grill Lid (6 Super Easy Steps)

 Step 5:

-Gently scrub the inside of the lid with a soft bristle brush or nylon scrubbing pad, extra grill cleaner, and hot soapy water.
-Repeat if need be.
+Gently scrub the inside of the lid with a soft bristle brush or nylon scrubbing pad, extra grill cleaner, and hot, soapy water.
+Repeat if necessary.
 Buffing with a ball of aluminum foil can help bring up the shine.

 Step 6: